Zonespace27/RP-Info-Panel/README.md

 # Roleplay Info Panel

 A mod for Minecraft Forge that allows for players to create a roleplay profile for themselves that other people are capable of viewing.
+As the name would suggest, this is primarily for roleplay servers.

 ## Use